Rush Sturges: Documentary film making career

 "The River Runner" documents Lindgren's career as an early pioneer of expedition kayaking and documents his battle with a pituitary adenoma (a type of brain cancer).
 After setting a goal to paddle the four rivers flowing from the sacred Mount Kailash, Lindgren completed expeditions on the Karnali, Sutlej, and Tsangpo rivers before his cancer ended his dreams.
 After brain surgery and rehabilitation, Lindgren was invited to join Aniol Serrasolses, Mike Dawson, Ben Marr, Brendan Wells, and Rush Sturges to complete the quartet by running the Indus River.

 "The River Runner" culminates with the successful expedition down the Indus which Lindgren completes at the age of 47.
 The film, produced and directed by Sturges, was released to critical acclaim, was selected as the Best Film for Mountain Sports at the 2021 Banff Mountain Film and Book Festival: won Official Selection at the Telluride Mountain Film Festival, the Breck Film Festival, and the BendFilm Festival; and received distribution on Netflix.

 Following the release of "The River Runner", Sturges embarked on a series of short film projects tackling the intersection of action sports and social and environmental justice.

 His 2021 short film "The Land of the Yakamas" is a moving portrait of the land that Sturges calls home around the sacred Pahto (Mt.
 Adams) and the enduring connection of the native Yakama people to the land, rivers, and animals of the area.
 The film features interviews with Yakama community leaders and stunning cinematography by Matt Baker, Skip Armstrong, and Sturges himself.

 In 2022, Sturges released "Before I Die", chronicling the story of Tristan Bussell who, following a diagnosis of Early Onset Alzheimer's (the same disease that killed his father) sets out to fulfill his dream of kayaking off a waterfall.

 Also in 2022, Sturges released "Paddle Tribal Waters" which follows a group of teenagers from the Indigenous Klamath, Maqlaq, Karuk, Hoopa, Yurok, and other tribes native to the Klamath River of Oregon and California as they set out to be the first to navigate the river following the historic removal of four dams.
-The short film features the young athletes and their Native American teachers as they learn whitewater skills and life lessons in a program run by the nonprofit Rios to Rivers.
-The short film is a precursor to a longer project currently under development.
+The film was awarded Best Short at the 2023 Wild & Scenic Film Festival and features the young athletes and their Native American teachers as they learn whitewater skills and life lessons in a program run by the nonprofit Rios to Rivers.
+Sturges releases two other Paddle Tribal Waters shirt films in 2023 and 2024.
+The collection are precursors to a longer project currently under development.